 - Rinse with salty water.
 With its natural antibacterial properties, salt is nature’s way of cleaning wounds homeopathically.
 Several times a day, gargling with salt water can often help clear up inflamed swollen taste buds and speed up the recovery process.
 If the problem persists, you can also ask your dentist if they recommend a special antibiotic rinse to help clear things up.

 - Apply ice.
 Ice will be your new best friend if you are looking for another natural home remedy for taste bud swelling.
-Just suck on an ice cube to help reduce swelling and relieve discomfort from the inflamed taste buds.
+To give your burnt taste buds relief just suck on an ice cube to help reduce swelling and relieve discomfort from the inflamed taste buds.
+Ice is a great fix for a swollen tongue.

 - Steer clear of brushing your tongue.
 While brushing your tongue is an excellent dental hygiene practice, you will want to avoid this action while you have inflamed taste buds.
-Brushing the enlarged taste bud will only make the problem worse.
+If you’re saying “all my taste buds are swollen,” brushing the enlarged taste bud will only make the problem worse.
+Brushing to hard can leave you with blood filled taste buds or bloody taste buds.

 - Stop smoking.
 Not only are cigarettes terrible for your overall health, but they can also further irritate an inflamed taste bud.
 Try to hold off smoking to help your swollen taste buds on the tongue heal.
+Swollen taste buds wont go away that easily if you are actively smoking.
+The hurt taste buds on your tongue will take significantly longer to heal.
 This is also a good time to consider fully quitting cigarette smoking and doing something great for your health!

 - Get sweet relief.
 If dry mouth is the cause of your taste bud swelling, ask your dentist if you can get a special mouth rinse and toothpaste to help alleviate some of these symptoms.